Samadarshi-Maity/Samadarshi-Maity.github.io/_portfolio/portfolio-3.md

 <div style="display: flex; align-items: center;">
 <img src="/images/Credit_Risk_Assessment/piechart.png" height="100">
 </div>

-## Predicting Defaults using Supervised Learning.
+## Predicting Defaults using Supervised Learning: Data Preprocessing
 <p align = 'justify'>
 The most important step before performing any predictive analysis is to preprocess the data to prepare it for analysis.
 They can have several types of imperfections like: duplicates, missing values, unnormalised data columns, to name a few.
 Also, they might exist in a format that is difficult to use for predictive analysis, like non-numerical classes for categorical data.